ammesonb/satisfactory-prod-tracker/INTEGRATION_TESTS.md

 ## Test Writing Process

-When writing tests, you MUST follow these steps:
+When writing tests, follow these steps:

-1. Examine the component you are writing tests for
-2. Read the testing infrastructure, setup, and mocks to see what already exists.
-3. Write tests, adhering to best practices and general coding principles such as DRY, KISS, and so on.
+1. **Examine the component** - Understand its props, composable usage, and user interactions
+2. **Write tests with DRY principles** - Create reusable helper functions for repeated logic
-4. Run the tests via `npm run test` first and iterate until they pass.
+3. **Run tests and iterate** - `npm run test` until all pass
-5. Run the CI command to ensure formatting and linting are correct.
-6. Run type-check:test to verify typescript compliance and fix issues.
-7. Double-check **ALL UNCOMMITTED CHANGES** for best practices, accuracy, and thoroughness!
+4. **Run full CI** - `npm run ci` to ensure formatting, linting, and type compliance
+5. **Review all changes** - Check uncommitted files for accuracy and best practices

 The following sections provide technical details and guidance on writing integration tests for these components.